 3. Can you eat dwarf shrimp?

 Yes, you can.
 But they are too small and do not have a lot of meat.
 For example, adult Red cherry shrimp weighs about 1g (fully-grown Amano shrimp weights approximately 3g).
 Main muscles are located in the abdomen.
 Therefore, one dwarf shrimp has about 0.3g of meat.

 4. Can dwarf frogs live with shrimp?

 Dwarf frogs and shrimp are not compatible.
 Dwarf frogs are big enough to eat Neocaridina and Caridina shrimp.
 Therefore, they will try to catch the shrimp at any opportunity.
 Even Amano shrimp or Ghost shrimp are not safe with dwarf frogs.

 5. Can dwarf puffers live with shrimp?

 No, they cannot live with dwarf shrimp.
 Dwarf puffers will wipe out your shrimp colony eventually.
 Even bigger shrimp like Ghost shrimp and Amano shrimp are also not safe.

 6. Can shrimp be kept safely with fish?

 Unfortunately, it is very hard to keep any shrimp colony with fish unless it is Otocinclus.
 This fish is extremely peaceful and like 99% safe for the baby shrimp.
 In all other cases, you will have some loses or complete shrimp annihilation.

 7. Can dwarf crayfish live with shrimp?

 It is very unlikely.
 All crayfish species (even relatively peaceful Dwarf Mexican crayfish) are opportunistic feeders.
 It means that if they can catch it (shrimp or small fish), it will get eaten.
 Therefore, it is not advisable to keep any type of crayfish with any type of dwarf shrimp.

 8. What do dwarf shrimp eat?

 They are omnivorous (detritivorous) feeders.
 Therefore, they will eat everything that falls on the bottom of your tank – fish food, shrimp food, flakes, pellets, vegetables, etc. It makes them an outstanding cleaning crew.

-In the wild, according to studies, the most common food is detritus, which was found in 93% in shrimp guts (Algae are on the second place – 65%).
+In the wild, according to studies, the most common food is detritus, which was found in 93% in shrimp guts (Algae are in the second place – 65%).